ntsama/ntsama.github.io/msca_en.md

 ## 2. Abstract
 This project explores how **language and thought co‑evolve** within AI‑augmented learning environments.
 Building on the *Pedagogical Trapeze & Swing Model*, it proposes a dynamic framework to model how learners move between linguistic structures, cognitive representations, and technological mediation.
-The project integrates **philosophy of language, cognitive science, linguistics, and computational modeling**.

 ## 3. Objectives